Home Education and Private Tutoring

 Sample affidavits which may be used by the supervisor of the home education program for children at the elementary school level or secondary school level are an attachment to the BEC.

 There are additional requirements for homeschooling students who have been identified as handicapped per the federal Individuals with Disabilities Education Act (Public Law 91-230, 20 U.S.C. § 1401 et seq.).
-These are found in the Exceptional Students section of the Home Education website.
+These are found in the Exceptional Students section.

 This site includes Support Groups and Resources, which includes a list of national, state and regional organizations that provide a number of services to homeschool families.
 While PDE does not list individuals as resources, an organization may complete the Home Education Organization Request Form and return it for inclusion on the website.
 Regional support groups for parents of homeschoolers are particularly welcomed to the list because they link homeschool families together to share ideas, resources and activities.

 Some organizations apply to PDE for recognition, using the Home Education Association Application for Recognition (PDF), so they may evaluate portfolios and issue homeschool diplomas that are recognized by PDE.
-These organizations are listed in the Diplomas section of the Home Education website.
+These organizations are listed in the Diplomas section.

 Private tutoring is another option for satisfying compulsory school attendance requirements.
 For families interested in hiring a private tutor rather than having a parent-directed education for their children, we include a section on Private Tutors, along with the related laws and regulations.

-All laws and regulations referenced in this Home Education and Private Tutoring website are listed in the General Laws and Regulations section of the Home Education website.
+All laws and regulations referenced in this Home Education and Private Tutoring website are listed in the General Laws and Regulations section.